IoT Day, 13 years on…

 The next industrial revolution

-We had this image up on the About page of our website circa 2018!
+We had this image up on the About page of our website circa 2018, reinforcing its implication in our mission.

 Mission accomplished